uxebu/bonsai-docs/overview/Execution.md

 console.log(stage.options.url); // 'movie.js'
 {% endhighlight %}

-For dynamically passing data from your page to the runner context or send data from it to the page you should have a look at [Communication overview](/overview/Communication.html).
+For dynamically passing data from your page to the runner context or sending data from it to the page you should have a look at [Communication overview](/overview/Communication.html).